Class 2 (Years 3 & 4) at Follifoot

 In our Class, you will be with Mrs Hope on a Monday, Tuesday and Wednesday, and Mrs Bearman on a Thursday and Friday.
-To give you a bit of an idea of what it will be like in our class, we have asked a couple of the children in Class 2, to share their experiences with you:
+To give you a bit of an idea of what it is like in our class, we have asked a couple of the children in Class 2, to share their experiences with you:

-“Dear new Year 3s.
-In class 2, the work is a little bit harder but I’m sure you will be able to do it!
+“In class 2, the work is a little bit harder but I’m sure you will be able to do it!
 We don’t get an afternoon break but we are normally having so much fun that we don’t even notice.
 We get to learn the language French which comes in handy if you ever go to France and in our English, we plan, draft, edit then publish.
 Don’t be worried about anything because your teachers are really kind and helpful.
 Lots of teachers that you know will still pop in your class like: Mrs Martin, Mrs Oldfield, Mrs Forsyth and Mrs Scarratt.”
 Tallulah.